I'm not sure whether to laugh or cry about this, folks.

 Either they bought a policy or they paid a fine.

-And Obamacare would have to sunset in ten years, just like the Bush Tax cuts, because if something doesn't come in at a projected budget figure, it's a formula, then it then it goes away.
+And Obamacare would have to sunset in 10 years, just like the Bush tax cuts, because if something doesn't come in at a projected budget figure, it forgets the formula, then it goes away.

 If it causes the deficit to go up, then it dies.

-And they had to find a monkey wrench way to show that the deficit would not go up, and in fact that it was going to be reduced.
+And they had to find a monkey wrench way to show that the deficit would not go up, that in fact, that it was going to be reduced.

 And so they've had this magic number of 32 million uninsured.